omegaml/omegaml/docs/source/devguide/storage.rst

    *without* prior loading of the model nor the data.
 The worker uses `om.models.get_backend()` to retrieve the model's backend, then calls the requested method.
 Thus it is the responsibility of the backend to retrieve the model and any data required.
-The advantage of this design is that a model backend is free to implement its own data caching mechanism (unlike Spark or Anaconda's Distributed, where caching is automagically done by the scheduler).

 .. currentmodule:: omegaml.backends.basemodel